is-a-dev/register/TERMS_OF_SERVICE.md

 For questions or concerns about these Terms, please contact us at admin@is-a.dev.

-**Last Updated**: 23th May, 2026
+**Last Updated**: 2nd June, 2026

 ## Definitions
-Before you continue reading the Terms of Service, here are the following definitions that apply within the Terms of Service:
+The following definitions apply within these Terms of Service:
 - **"Service"** refers to the is-a.dev subdomain registration service, website, infrastructure, GitHub repository, and related systems operated by is-a.dev.
 - **"User"**, **"you"**, and **"your"** refer to any individual using or accessing the service.
 - **"Subdomain"** refers to any subdomain registered under the `is-a.dev` domain.
 - **"Root subdomain"** refers to the primary registered subdomain itself, excluding any nested subdomains.
 For example, `example.is-a.dev` is a root subdomain, while `blog.example.is-a.dev` is a **"nested subdomain"**.
-- **"Content"** refers to any website, files, media, software, text, or other material hosted or served using a subdomain.
+- **"Content"** refers to any website, files, media, software, text, or other material hosted or served using an is-a.dev subdomain.

 ## 1. Acceptance of Terms
 By accessing or using is-a.dev, you acknowledge that you have read, understood, and agree to be bound by these Terms.
-If you do not agree, you cannot use the is-a.dev service.
+If you do not agree, you may not use the is-a.dev service.

 ## 2. Eligibility
 To use is-a.dev, you must:

 1. Be at least 13 years old;
-2. Be an individual person, not an organisation, acting either on your own behalf or as a representative of a group or a non-commercial project;
+2. Be an individual person, not an organisation, acting either on your own behalf or as a representative of a group or non-commercial project;
 3. Use the service for lawful purposes only;
 4. Provide accurate and truthful information when registering.

-Subdomains must be registered to an individual GitHub account, organisations cannot be the registered owner of a subdomain.
+Subdomains must be registered to an individual GitHub account, and cannot be registered to a GitHub organisation account.

 By using is-a.dev, you represent and warrant that you meet these requirements.

 ## 3. Service Description
 is-a.dev allows users to register a subdomain under the "is-a.dev" domain.
 This service is offered "as-is" without guarantees of uptime, support, or permanence.

-Subdomains are intended solely for individuals, software developer groups and non-commercial projects that are related to software development, as long as the project does not contain activities that are prohibited by us.
+Subdomains are intended solely for individuals, software developer groups and non-commercial projects that are related to software development, as long as the project does not engage in activities or serve content that is prohibited by these Terms of Service.

 We reserve the right to deny any subdomain registration request for any reason.